Zackere/Polygons/README.md

 ## Long guide

 When you run the app, you'll be greeted with black screen.
-If the window is too big, you need to change appropriate constants in gk1_main.cpp file.
 By default you are in **Free mode [q key]**.
 In free mode you can move edges (green lines) and verticies (red dots) around.
 When **CTRL** key is pressed in this mode, you are able to move whole polygons around.

 In order to create your first polygon, press E key in order to enter **Polygon creation mode [e key]**.
 While in polygon creation mode, **double-click** in three places on the screen in order to create a triangle with verticies in exactly those places.